zijianhuang/webapiclientgen/Readme.md

 	}
 )
 ```

+**Remarks:**

+Microsoft has been releasing major upgrade of [.NET (Core) every year](https://en.wikipedia.org/wiki/.NET) since 2016, the libraries in this repository generally will follow the latest around half year after.

 **.NET client side:**
 1. .NET Framework 4.5.2, or Universal Windows, or Mono.Android, or Xamarin.iOS, or .NET Core 2.0/2.1/3 and .NET 5